Facial Plastic & Reconstructive Surgery Fellowship

 Annual Stipend/Salary

-The stipend for the fellow is $60,000.00 per annum in Canadian dollars, or alternatively self-funded.
+At the University of Toronto, compensation for clinical fellows is equal to or greater than the salary of a PGY3 resident, or alternatively self-funded.
 Additional funds are available for presentation and publication of papers.
 The fellow on the basis of an educational license arranges malpractice insurance through the Canadian Medical Protective Association in Ottawa.
 This should be arranged prior to the start of the fellowship.
 The Fellowship Director covers this cost.
 Health insurance for the fellow is obtainable through the university and is paid by the Fellowship Director.
 Comprehensive, relatively low cost health insurance is available for dependents.

 Additional Benefits (e.g. meetings, housing)